-The EDI: An Aboriginal Perspective
+The EDI: An Indigenous Perspective

-In Consultation with Aboriginal Communities and Organizations
+Engagement with Indigenous Communities and Organizations

-Aboriginal Data and Reporting EDI Results
+Indigenous Data Sharing and Reporting

 In order to ensure that data results are understood and not used to perpetuate misperceptions about Aboriginal children, HELP’s Aboriginal Community Liaison Coordinator works closely with HELP’s Aboriginal Steering Committee on the reporting and dissemination process of Aboriginal specific EDI data.
 Community engagement with Aboriginal communities is an ongoing priority at HELP.
 We work closely with school district Aboriginal Education Councils and with community and Nation based governance organizations.

-How does the EDI benefit Aboriginal children?
+How does the EDI benefit Indigenous children?

-Aboriginal Participation in the EDI
+Indigenous Participation in the EDI

 HELP takes a community by community (Nation by Nation) approach, engaging with geographical and relational communities and First Nations Band Schools.
 We intend to ensure that local protocols and initiatives are respected and that community-based discussions include accurate information in order to answer specific questions or concerns.

 About thirty percent of First Nations on reserve schools have participated in the EDI over the past 10 years.
 Some have participated once or twice while others have participated every year.
-EDI results for First Nations children have been shared in school reports directly to the band schools and have not been released publically.

 Privacy and Ethics

-HELP's research depends on accurate, high quality data that includes personal information.
+HELP's research depends on accurate, high-quality data that includes personal information.
 Safeguarding these data is a responsibility that HELP takes very seriously.
 We follow the highest standards available, many of which are required by law.
 To ensure that the privacy and confidentiality of individuals is upheld, all of HELP's systems and processes meet or exceed the requirements of provincial and federal privacy legislation.
 Please visit HELP's Safeguarding Personal Information page for more information.